 B.S., Computer Science, UMBC

-Isaac Mativo is a seasoned Information Technology professional with a passion for Health IT.
-He has 20 years of experience as an engineer, project/program manager, and director.
-In his various roles, he has worked for the National Institutes of Health’s National Cancer Institute, the University of Maryland School of Medicine, and the Federal Aviation Administration among other organizations.
-Isaac’s work has included supporting clinical trials in precision medicine and the integration of patient data from disparate sources.
+Dr. Isaac Mativo is a experienced Information Technology professional with a passion for Health Information Technology.
+He has over 20 years of experience as an engineer, project/program manager, and director.
+In his various roles, he has worked for the National Institutes of Health’s National Cancer Institute (NIH-NCA) as a Software Engineer and Program Manager, the Food and Drug Administration (FDA) as a Director and Program Manager, the University of Maryland School of Medicine, and the other federal government agencies.
+Dr. Mativo’s work has included supporting clinical trials in precision medicine, use of risk modeling simulations for tobacco carcinogenic risk, and the integration of patient data from disparate sources.

-Isaac is a Ph.D.
-Candidate in Computer Science at UMBC.
-His research is on improving clinical outcome prediction using machine learning techniques.
-His goal is to create extendable and personalized clinical predictive models that continually learn from data.
-Isaac’s research also explores patient similarity in the context of personalized medicine.
+Dr. Mativo holds a Ph.D. in Computer Science from the University of Maryland, Baltimore County (UMBC).
+His research has focused on novel techniques of improving clinical outcome prediction using machine learning.
+He has worked on creating extendable and personalized clinical predictive models that continually learn from patient data.
+His research also explores patient similarity in the context of personalized medicine.

 John Paul Mulhern, M.B.A., LCSW-C | Graduate Faculty